While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Stable and Unstable Domains

 Similar variance difference results can be derived for varying initial conditions of $X_{t-1}$ and $\mathcal L_{t-1}$ as opposed to $\bar N_{t-1}$.
 In some sense, these are all similar as they change the initial collateralization level, though there will be some difference in price effect.

-The above analytical results describe domains of relative stability and instability for the stablecoin.
-They may also be adaptable into data-driven risk tools, for instance to estimate probabilities of peg deviations and to infer about when barriers are crossed exiting the stable domain.
-However, an obvious caution applies that specific numerical results are highly model-specific and sensitive to market structure and distributions of underlying assets.
+These analytical results describe regimes in which the stablecoin can be interpreted as stable and unstable.
+As we have discussed, they can be adapted into data-driven risk tools, for instance to estimate probabilities of peg deviations and to infer about how likely regimes are to change in the near future.